 - Working around ridge caps, make sure the saddle closest to the ridge cap is secured.

-Enjoy The Benefits of Gutter Guard System
+Gutter Guard System Benefits

-Gutter Guards are specially designed to prevent leaves and other organic debris from clogging and obstructing your gutters, maintaining good water flow.
+Gutter Guards are designed to prevent leaves and other organic debris from clogging and obstructing your gutters, maintaining good water flow.
 However, many people find further advantages of gutter guard, beyond its intended need, after its installation.

 Gutter Guards’ added benefits is a decrease in annual maintenance and, therefore, decrease risks associated with the upkeep, bird proofing and pest prevention of gutters and roof spaces, improved rainwater-harvest quality, and protection from ember attack in a bushfire.